 a = np.array([1.0, 3.0, 2.0, 4.0, 5.0]) a.sort() # a is now [1., 2., 3., 4., 5.]

-To reiterate: notice that most methods do not belong to the array class except for the sort method.
+Notice that most methods do not belong to the array class itself, except for the sort method.
 Hence, we have to call the methods on the

-np object that accept the array as an argument.
-Hence these transformations do not happen in place but return a new array.
+np object that accepts the array as an argument.
+And all these transformations do not happen in place but return a new array (except for sort).

 In the NumPy course (coming soon!), we will go through more functions and array methods that enable us to do much more with arrays.